 The year is 2011.
 I’m living out of a duffel bag, sleeping on my friends’ couch at night, dishwashing part-time at a pizza parlor because it’s the only work I can find in northern Maine at the end of the summer, and holding in my hands a huge medical bill that I am unable to pay.
 Oh yeah, and I have pneumonia.
 I call my friend, and within two minutes I’m crying.
 She tells me, “Look on the bright side.”
 I want to punch her in the face.
 Don’t get me wrong.
 I love my friend, a lot (and I would never actually want to cause her any harm).
 But when I’m at my worst, I don’t want anybody telling me to act my best.

-Turns out there’s some science behind my feelings: A look at the research reveals positive thinking isn’t always all it’s cracked up to be.
+It turns out there’s some science behind my feelings: A look at the research reveals positive thinking isn’t always all it’s cracked up to be.
 In fact, researchers are asking: What if embracing so-called “negative” states like failure, pessimism, insecurity, and uncertainty actually has a positive outcome A two-factor model of defensive pessimism and its relations with achievement motives.
 Lim, L. Nanyang Technological University.
 Journal of Psychology, 2009 May;143(3):318-36 ?

 It’s not until recently that people have started thinking of happiness as something everybody’s entitled to all of the time.
 And in the headlong pursuit of ever-present positivity, we might be shooting ourselves in the feet.
 Constant positive thinking, some researchers say, means a person can never relax — because that’s the moment a “negative” thought might squirm its way to the surface.
 And insisting that “everything works out” offers positive thinkers no back-up plan for when things don’t.

 These criticisms are backed by a lot of research.
 One study found that when people think others expect them not to feel negative emotions, they end up feeling more negative emotions more frequently Feeling bad about being sad: the role of social expectancies in amplifying negative mood.
 Bastian, B., Kuppens, P., Hornsey, MJ, et al. School of Psychology, University of Queensland, Australia.
 Emotion, 2012 Feb;12(1):69-80 .
 Another study found that people with low self-esteem who repeated a positive self-statement (“I’m a lovable person”) ended up feeling worse than people who didn’t repeat the phrase Positive self-statements: power for some, peril for others.
 Wood, JV, Perunovic, WQ, Lee, JW.
 Department of Psychology, University of Waterloo, Canada.
 Psychological Science, 2009 Jul;20(7):860-6 .
 Some researchers have linked the pressure to “think positive” to personal self-blame (“If I can’t be happy, it must be my fault for not being positive enough”).
 Denial’s another potential side effect of positive thinking, and some experts even blame the current economic crisis partly on people’s refusal to consider potential negative outcomes.

 In fact, too much positive thinking can actually be a sign of a mood disorder, says Mark Banschick, M.D., a psychiatrist and Greatist expert.
-People with bipolar disorder (or its variations, Bipolar II and Cyclothymia) experience states of excessive positive thinking, called “mania”, that can interfere with their experience of reality and cause them to engage in potentially self-destructive behavior (driving at 120 mph, doing lots of drugs, stealing — because “everything’s great and nothing can hurt me”).
+People with bipolar disorder (or its variations, bipolar II and cyclothymia) experience states of excessive positive thinking called “mania” that can interfere with their experience of reality and cause them to engage in potentially self-destructive behavior (driving at 120 mph, doing lots of drugs, stealing — because “everything’s great and nothing can hurt me”).

-“People who use positive thinking as a defense are trying not to feel anxious when they should,” says Banschick.
-In fact, some amount of anxiety is often necessary for motivating us to act in certain situations.
+“People who use positive thinking as a defense are trying not to feel anxious when they should,” Banschick says.
+Some amount of anxiety is often necessary for motivating us to act in certain situations.
 Covering up this anxiety with a cheery face can actually make our situation worse because we’re less likely to address the underlying issue.
-But the sooner we take action, says Julie Norem, professor of psychology and author of The Positive Power of Negative Thinking, the less likely anxiety is to interfere with whatever it is we’re trying to do.
+But the sooner we take action, the less likely anxiety is to interfere with whatever it is we’re trying to do, says Julie Norem, professor of psychology and author of The Positive Power of Negative Thinking.

 So some level of negativity might actually be good for us.
 One study found that people in negative moods can produce better-quality and more persuasive arguments than people in a positive mood.
 Negative moods can also improve memory and mental accuracy, and other research suggests that negative thinking might prompt us to think more carefully.
 In light of these findings, many researchers are criticizing what they see as exaggerated claims from the pro-positivity camp, and standing behind the benefits of negative thinking Positive Psychology in Cancer Care: Bad Science, Exaggerated Claims, and Unproven Medicine.
 Coyne, J. and Tennen, H. Annals of Behavioral Medicine, 2010 February; 39(1): 16-26 .

 Of particular interest is defensive pessimism, a strategy for managing anxiety, says Norem.
 It involves setting low expectations and being pessimistic about what might happen in a given scenario.
-Studies find the strategy helps people manage anxiety by mentally planning for the worst (giving people a greater sense of control); it also allows them to perform their best, typically because they work extra hard to ensure that possible negative outcomes don’t come to pass A two-factor model of defensive pessimism and its relations with achievement motives.
+Studies find the strategy helps people manage anxiety by mentally planning for the worst (giving people a greater sense of control).
+It also allows them to perform their best, typically because they work extra hard to ensure that possible negative outcomes don’t come to pass A two-factor model of defensive pessimism and its relations with achievement motives.
 Lim, L. Nanyang Technological University.
 Journal of Psychology, 2009 May;143(3):318-36 A motivational analysis of defensive pessimism and self-handicapping.
 Elliot, AJ, Church, MA.
 Department of Clinical and Social Sciences in Psychology, University of Rochester, New York.
 Journal of Personality, Jun;71(3):369-96 .

-In fact, by preparing for the worst, there’s a chance we actually decrease our suffering down the road The pain was greater if it will happen again: the effect of anticipated continuation on retrospective discomfort.
+By preparing for the worst, there’s a chance we actually decrease our suffering down the road The pain was greater if it will happen again: the effect of anticipated continuation on retrospective discomfort.
 Galak, J. and Meyvis, T. Tepper School of Business, Carnegie Mellon University.
 Journal of Experimental Psychology: General, 2011 Feb;140(1):63-75 .
 In contrast, trying to “correct” negative thoughts can actually intensify them.
-Of course, there’s a cultural component to positive thinking, and the relative benefits of negativity versus positivity vary depending on societal attitudes toward happiness in a given region.
+Of course there’s a cultural component to positive thinking, and the relative benefits of negativity versus positivity vary depending on societal attitudes toward happiness in a given region.
 (For example, European Americans often find positive feelings to be more relevant to life satisfaction, while Asian Americans generally find negative feelings to be most relevant to assessments of overall happiness.)
 What constitutes a good life?
 Cultural differences in the role of positive and negative affect in subjective well-being.
 Wirtz, D., Chiu, CY, Diener, E., et al. Department of Psychology, East Carolina University.
 Journal of Personality, 2009 Aug;77(4):1167-96 The dynamics of daily events and well-being across cultures: when less is more.
 Oishi, S., Diener, E., Choi, DW, et al. Department of Psychology, University of Virginia.
 Journal of Personal and Social Psychology, 2007 Oct;93(4):685-98 .